SumeetTiwari07/gmh-metafun/scripts/README.md

 ### Adding metadata
 `humann_barplot` script required summarized humann files (genefamilies/pathway abundance) with the metadadata at the end of the those files.
-These is helpful while grouping the samples with as per the metadata and then plot the required graphs.
+This is helpful if the grouping of samples as per the metadata is inteded as final plot.

 Use the script to add the metadata of samples to summary files from `humann_join_tables`.